oddkiva/sara/README.md

 2. having **easy-to-understand ~~and efficient~~** implementations of computer vision algorithms;
    - well "efficient" if you try to use my Halide or CUDA backends for example.
-"Easy-to-read" thanks to the exciting advances of compiler technology like Halide, so there is no need to explicitly manipulate CPU intrinsics on the mainstream architectures.
+"Easy-to-read" thanks to the exciting advances in compiler technologies like Halide, so there is no need to explicitly manipulate CPU intrinsics on the mainstream architectures.
      I have documented that some of my image processing implementations perform much better than OpenCV's CPU/GPU implementations, much to my surprise...